Cutting cannabis: Instructions, Techniques & Care

 Influencing growth and yield

-Tools and equipment for trimming cannabis
+Tools and equipment for cutting cannabis

 Necessary tools and equipment